 switch15.zip Tutorials included.

 Vince Black's website (http://www.bve.cz/en/home.html) also hosts a number of rudimentary routes without much scenery.

-Any further Holland routes will be based on Intercity Routes, and the first ones are here posted for the first time.
+My Holland routes will be based, more or less, on today's Intercity Routes, and the first ones are here posted for the first time.
 They contain sufficient objects to make them of interest to most hobbyists.
 Trackage is based on published trackplans (www.sporenplan.nl) and satellite images; the scenery, however, is mostly fantasy although road crossings and rivers are named (BVE2 only).
 In the later routes I have attempted to adhere to satellite views with regards to the placement of buildings and trees.

 Large-scale maps of many municipalities in the Netherlands can be found here: http://www.plattegronden.nl/

 A large-scale topographic ground-plan of Amsterdam is here: http://www.opdekaart.amsterdam.nl/

 Bing/maps tend to be a little sharper in many areas than Wikimapia.org.
 Colours are often better and many places are showing spring colours.
 It also has a bird's eye view.
 Wikimapia.org has Openstreet maps and distance measuring capability.

 A complete description of the train routes of Holland can be found here: http://en.wikipedia.org/wiki/Train_routes_in_the_Netherlands, and

 - The HSL FYRA trains (High Speed Line) are using a Belgian locomotive and red, pink and white coaches(8)for now (illustrated above); the TGV trains will come later; two are marked: Fyra.
 See also:http://en.wikipedia.org/wiki/HSL-Zuid